 This action is taken on the basis of a careful review of supporting information that is on file at the Department of Natural Resources' Des Moines, Iowa office.
 This information is available upon request.
 This Department will not take any administrative action on the project for at least thirty (30) calendar days from the above date.
 Persons disagreeing with the above environmental decision may submit comments to the Department during this period.
-Please direct your comments to me at Nicole.Osborn@dnr.iowa.gov or (515) 321-7601.
+Your comments can be sent to SRF-PC@dnr.iowa.gov or directly to me at Nicole.Osborn@dnr.iowa.gov or (515)-321-7601